pe44enka/DashBoard/README.md

 As a data analyst, you have been given a task to monitor and report US domestic airline flights performance to analyze the performance and improve flight reliability thereby improving customer reliability.

 ### Goal of the project
-Create a dashboard with 2 possible options of reports for particular year:
+Create Dash Web application with 2 possible options of reports for particular year:

 * Yearly airline performance report:
   * bar chart: monthly number of flights under different cancellation categories